RikkuX491/phase-1-javascript-fundamentals-bonus-lab/README.md

 ***

-After you have all the tests passing, feel free to commit and push your changes up to GitHub, but this is not an official Flatiron School / Canvas lab, so you will not be able to submit your work to Canvas.
+After you have all the tests passing, feel free to commit and push your changes up to GitHub, but this is not an official Canvas lab, so you will not be able to submit your work to Canvas.